A-zrael/GoInterpreter-fh5/README.md

 ## Outputs
 - `web/data.json` — everything the viewer needs (master track, per-car traces, events, stats).
-- `stdout` — JSON payload when `-serve=false -out` is omitted (useful for piping into other tools).
+- `stdout` — JSON payload when `-serve=false -out` is omitted; useful for piping into other tools.

 ## Tips
 - If lap detection is noisy on tight tracks, bump `-start-finish-radius` to ~15–20 or set an explicit `-lap-count`.
 - Feeding multiple cars lets the viewer detect overtakes and visualize deltas on the shared master lap.
-- The pipeline drops pre-race/post-race zeroed samples automatically—feed it the raw game dump.
+- The pipeline drops pre- and post-race zeroed samples automatically—feed it the raw game dump.